GoTolstoy/tolstoy-toly-kb/products/play/product/profile/integrating-with-other-platforms/My-instagram-stories-are-not-syncing-on-Instagram-integration.md

 ## My instagram stories are not syncing on Instagram integration

-We only automatically sync and pull the actual reels on from your Instagram account and not images or stories.
+We only automatically sync and pull the actual reels, images and videos from your Instagram account once a day, daily.